As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Introducing Small Kids to Prepping

-This is perhaps the most important part of prepping with small children.
+This is perhaps the most crucial part of prepping with small children.
 If you don’t introduce your children to the concept of prepping before a disaster strikes, the ordeal could be very traumatic for them.

 On the flip side, if you talk too much about disaster prepping, you could scare your child.
 I’ve heard stories of children who had nightmares after their parents ran hurricane and earthquake drills with them.